pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-defaults.md

 <div class="mt">
 {{% md %}}

-By default EKS ships with a fully privileged [PodSecurityPolicy][k8s-psp] named `eks.privileged`.
+By default, EKS ships with a fully privileged [PodSecurityPolicy][k8s-psp] named `eks.privileged`.
 This privileged PSP should be removed **after** its replacements have been created to ensure running workloads continue executing properly (order matters).